 It’s still a staple question in many interviews, but most candidates will be put on the defensive if you demand to know why you should hire them.
 It can come across as confrontational, and you won’t get the most out of the candidate if they feel you’re putting too much pressure on them.
 There are much friendlier ways of posing the same question, so you might want to ask them to highlight the key skills and experience they have which make them suited to the position.

 Some questions have to be completely off the cards, so never ask anything which could be seen to be prying into ethnicity, religion or a candidate’s health and wellbeing.
 Most interviewees will volunteer the information you’re after if you leave your questions fairly open-ended, so phrase things creatively and let your candidates speak freely if you want to get the most out of your interviews.

-About the author: Lizzie Exton writes for Inspiring Interns, which specialises in sourcing candidates for internships.
+About the author: Lizzie Exton writes for Inspiring Interns, which specializes in sourcing candidates for internships.
 To browse our graduate jobs London listings, visit our website.